 Lincoln-era Log Cabin Village, Quincy, IL

-The 1800s Lincoln-era Log Cabin Village is located in Quincy, IL on Quinsippi Island Park, accessed via All America Park, on the Riverfront, off Bonansinga Drive, on banks of Mississippi River.
-The Village is in a public park, open dawn to dusk, so you can view these seven original 1800s historic structures - four log cabins, a log corn crib, a stone smoke house and a log church.
+This 1800s Lincoln-era Log Cabin Village, located in Quincy, IL on Quinsippi Island Park, is accessed via All America Park, on the Riverfront, off Bonansinga Drive, on banks of Mississippi River.
+The Village is in a public park, open dawn to dusk, so you can view 6 of 7 original 1800s historic structures - 3 log cabins, a log corn crib, a stone smoke house and a log church.

-The Log Church can be reserved for weddings, renewing marriage vows, meetings, etc. Nearby is picnic shelter house for family gatherings and picnics, plus a childrens playground and restrooms.
-To reserve a Shelter House for a picnic or family gathering, call Quincy Park District at 217-223-7703.
-To set up a tour to view inside of village structures at your picnic or family gathering, call 1-800-978-4748 or emailing www.seequincy.com or firstname.lastname@example.org.
+The Village and/or the Log Church can be reserved for weddings, renewing marriage vows, meetings, etc. to schedule, email: firstname.lastname@example.org.
+Nearby is a Shelter House for family gatherings and picnics, plus a childrens playground and restrooms.
+To reserve the Shelter House, call Quincy Park District at 217-223-7703.
+To set up a group tour to view the insides of Village structures: email: email@example.com or www.seequincy.com or call 1-800-978-4748.

-The 1800s Log structures need restoration.
-The Friends of the Log Cabins Association (FLC), a non profit 501c3, formed to "restore, preserve and utilize" the structures in village.
-The FLC hosts fundraiser, special events and conducts tours of the site, to educate school children and raise public awareness about village.
-A "free"annual Frontier Settlement Day is held the 2nd Sat. in Sept.
+The Friends of the Log Cabins (FLC), is a non profit 501c3 association, formed to "restore, preserve and utilize" these historic structures for current and future generations to enjoy.
+The FLC hosts fundraiser, special events, open houses and tours of the village to raise public awareness about village and educate school children.
+A "free" annual Frontier Settlement Day is held the 2nd Sat. in Sept.

 Frontier Settlement Day 2nd Sat. in Sept.